 Manufacturers and distributors of dietary supplements and dietary ingredients are prohibited by regulation from marketing products that are adulterated or misbranded.
 That means that these firms are responsible for evaluating the safety and labeling of their products before marketing to ensure that they meet all the requirements of the DSHEA, including its counterpart, the current Good Manufacturing Practices (cGMP) rules.
 FDA is responsible for initiating corrective action against any adulterated or misbranded dietary supplement product after it reaches the market.
 6,7

-For example, an arthritis supplement on a store shelf does NOT mean it is safe or effective, according to the FDA.
+For example, an arthritis supplement on a store shelf or sold on a website does NOT mean it is safe or effective, according to the FDA.
 When safety issues are suspected, FDA must investigate and, when warranted, take steps to have the product removed from the market.
 However, it is much easier for a firm to get a product on the market than it is for FDA to take a product off the market.
 2

 The FDA does not analyze dietary supplements for arthritis, rheumatoid arthritis, gout or any other purpose, before they are sold to consumers—they never even see the finished product.
 The FDA says it “has limited resources to analyze the composition of dietary supplements” through spot checks of products for sale.7

 While the FDA is aware that fraudulent supplements exist on the market currently, it “focuses resources first on public health emergencies and products that may have caused injury or illness.
 Enforcement priorities then go to products thought to be unsafe or fraudulent or in violation of the law.
 The remaining funds are used for routine monitoring of products pulled from store shelves or collected during facilities inspections of manufacturing firms.”7